Invadermonky/FancyOutlines/README.md

 # Fancy Outlines
 [![Requires MixinBooter](https://img.shields.io/badge/Requires-MixinBooter-3498db.svg?labelColor=34495e&style=for-the-badge)](https://www.curseforge.com/minecraft/mc-mods/mixin-booter)

 It's a mod that lets you change the mouseover block highlight color, alpha, and line width on a global or per-block basis.
+Also lets you define an outline for materials the player cannot harvest (disabled by default).

 That's it.